CLOSE X

 Please note you cannot officially charge VAT on any sales until you have received your certificate and number.
 However, you will still need to pay any VAT due to HMRC from the point of registration.
 Businesses, therefore, need to add an additional 20% charge to any invoices issued during the transition period, and then re-issue these invoices once they have received their VAT certificate and number.

-Step five: Receive your VAT certificate and VAT number
+Step 5: Receive your VAT certificate and VAT number

 Once your VAT certificate arrives, make sure to re-issue any invoices sent to your customers during the interim period.
 This ensures every customer can reclaim input VAT on their purchase by referring to your official VAT number.
 Every subsequent invoice should include these details as standard.